 Instant Pot Mashed potatoes are very easy to make.
 They come out fluffy and delicious.
-You can make pressure cooker Mashed Potatoes in minutes!
+You can make creamy, delicious pressure cooker Mashed Potatoes in minutes!

 Instant Pot Mashed Potatoes

-This is a simple recipe for basic mashed potatoes.
-No garlic or cheese in it, as I wanted to share the basic recipe that would be good smothered in gravy, loaded with extra butter or sour cream, and any toppings you like.
+This is a good recipe for for making the most delicious mashed potatoes.
+You can optionally add garlic or cheese/sour cream to them, but the the basic recipe is good smothered in gravy, loaded with extra butter and any toppings you like.

 I think this mashed potato recipe satisfies the ‘mashed potato purists’ out there.
-Though I have nothing against garlic mashed potatoes, you can find that recipe here: Instant Pot Creamy Mashed Potatoes.
+Though I have nothing against loaded mashed potatoes!

-The texture of the Instant Pot Mashed Potatoes is a little drier, and they come out fluffier, too.
+The texture of the pressure cooker Mashed Potatoes is a little creamier, and they come out fluffier, too.
 How fluffy also depends on the type of potato you use.
-Here is a quote from Bridget Lancaster, host of America’s Test Kitchen in an interview with Sally Swift, Managing Producer at The Splendid Table about the Best Baked Potato (even though we aren’t baking them, it still applies):

 Instant Pot Mashed potatoes are very easy to make.
 It doesn't take long to cook fluffy pressure cooker Mashed Potatoes using this easy recipe.